Jookia/klipper/README.md

 - Reads are only really used for status updates and detecting lost transmissions, things that don't affect printing too much

 I wrote and tested this code in like 5 hours, there's a lot of room for improvement.

+# TODO #

+- Add back support for setting registers using Klipper commands
+- Simplify code to be a 'TMC2209 stepper + TMC2208 extruder' fix
+- See what actually when reading registers- can we gain any information from it?